ThetaMTX/skin_analysis_studia/README.md

 ## Future Plans

 ### Image Analysis Server
-In future updates, we plan to integrate a server that will analyze the uploaded skin images and provide feedback on what the image depicts.
+In future updates, we (I) plan to integrate a server that will analyze the uploaded skin images and provide feedback on what the image depicts.
 This feature aims to assist users in identifying skin conditions or anomalies.

 ### Steps for Future Integration:
 * Set Up Image Analysis Server: Develop or integrate with an existing image analysis server that can process and analyze skin images.